All articles

 Designing for the historical replay

 Preserving that level of context creates a downstream problem, with the volume and velocity of the data forcing infrastructure teams to deliver on timelines that traditional batch processing was never designed to handle.
+As physical AI deployments expand across larger facilities and eventually multiple sites, replay also becomes a fleet-wide capability rather than a local debugging tool.
+Engineers increasingly need to compare behavior across different environments, hardware generations, and operating conditions.
 The model development cycle has accelerated to a point where any historical replay request can become an emergency, and the underlying systems have to be ready to run before the request even arrives.
 "When you experience something new, you have to figure something new out," says Phan.
-"A scientist might suddenly need to rerun the entire data pipeline on two years of historical data for a new model.
-On the system side, the next question becomes how soon we can deliver it.
-You can't wait a month, they need the results tomorrow or in six hours."
+"A scientist might suddenly need to rerun months or even years of historical data, compare different deployments, or reconstruct what happened under new operating conditions.
+From the infrastructure side, the question immediately becomes how quickly we can deliver those answers.
+Waiting weeks isn't an option."

 The pressure to preserve that level of context runs into a different problem at the modeling layer, where the industry conversation around generative physical AI and the headlines coming out of CES often suggest that modeling the entire physical world is within reach.
 Phan reads the operational reality differently, with the boundary of each system defined by the boundary of its environment.
 A physical AI system doesn't need a model of the universe.
 It needs a model of the environment in which it operates.
 "In the digital world today, embedding models mostly just capture text and images," he explains.
-"In physical AI, the challenge is figuring out how much of reality we can actually digitize and embed.
-There are a lot of things to capture, so you must scope the problem first."
+"In physical AI, the challenge is deciding how much of the real world we can realistically capture and represent.
+There is simply too much reality to model, so you have to scope the problem first."

 Engineering the cloud-edge data backbone

 Architecture for physical AI has to account for intermittent internet connectivity, a constraint that shows up across agriculture, aerospace, and maritime deployments where remote operating environments cannot pause when the connection drops.
 Phan frames the cloud-versus-site decision not as choosing one over the other, but as determining how responsibilities should be divided between centralized cloud infrastructure and on-site systems, with the answer driven by operational requirements rather than technology trends.
-"Mission-critical operational control must remain on-site whenever interruption would affect the physical system," he explains.
+"Mission-critical operational control must remain on-site whenever an interruption could affect the physical system," he explains.
 "It depends entirely on the operational requirements.
-You have to define for each activity: does it need centralized infrastructure, or can it operate autonomously on-site?
-That business question will drive the technical decision."
+For each activity, you have to decide whether it needs centralized infrastructure or can operate autonomously on-site.
+That operational requirement should drive the technical architecture."

 Keeping certain workloads on-site forces a second discipline around two-way synchronization, with historical telemetry flowing up to the cloud and new models pushed back down through dedicated robotics IDE and developer tooling.
+As organizations scale from individual deployments to fleets of physical AI systems, the cloud also becomes the coordination layer for centralized observability, model rollout, and version management across every site.
 Engineering that pipeline introduces real AI growth constraints, with infrastructure teams under pressure to minimize the edge hardware footprint anywhere they can.
 The trade-off shapes the operating model: cloud as the single pane of glass for fleet-wide management, local systems for anything that cannot fail.
-"From the cloud, you should be able to see everything.
-Operators should be able to monitor every deployment centrally without requiring manual access to each site," Phan says.
-"From a high-level management point of view, you must be able to check each site and see what's happening."
+"From the cloud, you should be able to see every deployment.
+Operators should be able to monitor the entire fleet centrally without requiring manual access to each site," Phan says.
+"That centralized visibility becomes increasingly important as physical AI systems scale."

 Scope holds the architecture together